 Have you ever lived in close quarters with strangers?
 Perhaps you went out of your way not to know these people, but in the name of etiquette rather than aloofness.
 There’s something discomfiting about living in a stranger’s pocket.
 Like commuters on a packed train, we avoid each other’s gaze.

-Failure to know our neighbours is said to be a modern ailment — “In the olden days communities were stronger!” we are told, as evidence of modern societal breakdown.
+Failure to know our neighbours is said to be a modern ailment.
+“In the olden days communities were stronger!” we hear, as evidence of modern societal breakdown.
 But was that ever true of the cities?

 Whenever humans are forced to live in close proximity a tacit rule plays out: we pretend to be less proximal than we really are.
 Desmond Morris wrote about this in The Human Zoo (1969).
 In cities, we think of other people as trees.
 There’s no way we can stop and say hello to everyone.
+We walk right past fellow humans.
 Yet if we were in the forest and saw another human for the first time in days, we’d stop and have a conversation.

 This rule of ‘polite ignoring’ has been in play ever since humans have lived in close proximity.
 Try walking through a city and saying hello to everyone.
 People will assume you’re not right in the head.